pBouillon/MqttTopicBuilder/README.md

 ## Dependencies

-This project is using [FluentAssertions](https://fluentassertions.com/) for its unit tests.
+This project is using [FluentAssertions](https://fluentassertions.com/) and [AutoFixture](https://github.com/AutoFixture/AutoFixture) for its unit tests.

 ## Contributions

-All contributions are welcome, please feel free to suggests pull requests !
+All contributions are welcome, please feel free to suggest pull requests !
+You can read more about it in the [CONTRIBUTING.md](https://github.com/pBouillon/MqttTopicBuilder/blob/master/CONTRIBUTING.md).